dlannan/dim/README.md

 A lite based text editor running from sokol-luajit + nuklear.

+[ 07-11-2025 Updates ]:
+Some cross platform testing and more:
+- Linux tested and working now (3D and Image plugins as well)
+- Added initial sidebar
+- Added FontAwesome 3 (its open source and free to use)
+- Added a platform file as I support more platforms this will fill up.

+TODO:
+- Finish workspaces
+- Add plugin manager
+- Complete binning for 3D - I may move it to texture rendering multi-proc. will see.

 [ 04-11-2025 Updates ]:

 More updates.
 Mostly about new underlying rendering engine.